Jefi-Ryan/Todo-in-Django/README.md

 # Todo in Django

-To try this web app
+To try this web application

 ## Step 1:
 Create a virtual environment using cmd.